Mount Eliza suburb profile

 Mount Eliza rental market trends

-The rental market in Mount Eliza has experienced notable growth, with house rents increasing 10.6% over the past year to $995 per week, while unit rents have risen 11.9% to $540 per week.
-This picturesque suburb continues to attract renters and investors alike, offering a blend of coastal charm and strong rental demand.
+The rental market in Mount Eliza has experienced moderate growth, with house rents increasing 10% over the past year to $990 per week, while unit rents have remained stable at $520 per week.
+This stability in unit rents, combined with the rise in house rents, highlights Mount Eliza's appeal as a desirable location for both families and investors seeking a balanced rental market.

 Suburbs near Mount Eliza